Test-Time Optimization of Physical Query Plans with LLMs: Optimizing Query Plans with LLMs

 \subsection{Algorithmic Framework}

-For optimizing physical plans with LLMs, we employ evolutionary sampling.
-The main idea is to restructure sampling into several steps, where the generated transformations at a step evolves the ones from the prior step.
+For test-time optimization of physical plans with LLMs, we employ evolutionary sampling.
+The main idea is to restructure sampling into several steps, where the generated transformations at a step evolve the ones from the prior step.
 We continue this process until observing convergence.

-We implement two evolution frameworks: (1) Parallel Single Threads Evolution (\texttt{PST-Evol}) and (2) Best of Last Evolution (\texttt{BoL-Evol}), as illustrated in Figure~\ref{fig:algorithm_viz} and in Algorithm~\ref{alg:evolution}.
+We implement two evolutionary frameworks: (1) Parallel Single Threads Evolution (\texttt{PST-Evol}) and (2) Best of Last Evolution (\texttt{BoL-Evol}), as shown in Figure~\ref{fig:algorithm_viz} and in Algorithm~\ref{alg:evolution}.
 In \texttt{PST-Evol}, we generate \(K\) improved candidate plans from the original query plan, then evolve each candidate independently for a total of \(T\) steps, drawing one sample from the model at each step.
 In \texttt{BoL-Evol}, we maintain a single ``current best'' plan: starting from the original plan, we sample \(K\) improved candidates, keep the best, and repeat this process for a total of \(T\) steps.

 In addition, we include a \texttt{Best-of} sampling baseline, where we draw $T \times K$ candidate plans from the base LLM and compare the best-performing one against the plans obtained via evolutionary optimization.